MicrosoftDocs/win32/desktop-src/DevIO/dbt-devnodes-changed.md

 ---
-Description: 'The system broadcasts the DBT\_DEVNODES\_CHANGED device event when a device has been added to or removed from the system.
-Applications that maintain lists of devices in the system should refresh their lists.' ms.assetid: '62acc633-7dad-4792-a5a2-1f95356479d1'
+Description: The system broadcasts the DBT\_DEVNODES\_CHANGED device event when a device has been added to or removed from the system.
+Applications that maintain lists of devices in the system should refresh their lists. ms.assetid: 62acc633-7dad-4792-a5a2-1f95356479d1
-title: 'DBT\_DEVNODES\_CHANGED event'
+title: DBT\_DEVNODES\_CHANGED event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DBT\_DEVNODES\_CHANGED event